 All vehicles parked on the campus must have a parking permit.
-Permits are available in the Parking Office in Facilities Management.
+Permits are available through Campus Connection and can be picked up in the Parking Office located in the Student Center.
 Parking areas are identified as "E" for Employees, "S" for Students, and "S/E" for lots where employees or students may park.
 Refunds are available by the semester, if one no longer wishes to park on campus.
 Campus parking is supervised; tickets will be issued and cars improperly parked will be towed at the owner's expense.
-Further information may be obtained by contacting the Parking Office (https://www.minotstateu.edu/parking/) at the mail room/information center in the Student Center Building or at 701-858-3318.
+Further information may be obtained by contacting the Parking Office at the mail room/ information center in the Student Center or at 701-858-3318.